pollen-robotics/reachy-2021-docs/content/docs/getting-started/attach/index.md

 ---
-title: "Attach your robot"
+title: "Attach your robot without a mobile base"
 description: "Attach your robot correctly."
-lead: "How to attach your robot."
+lead: "How to attach your robot without using a mobile base"
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false